devthefuture-org/kube-syslog-sidecar/README.md

 ---

-This fork was made, because the original image was not built for linux/arm64, causing problems in my Raspberry Pi K3s cluster running [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress) with login enabled.
+This fork was made, because the original image was not built for linux/arm64, causing problems in my Raspberry Pi K3s cluster running [haproxy-ingress](https://github.com/jcmoraisjr/haproxy-ingress) with sys-logs enabled.

 The haproxy-ingress pod could not start because the log sidecar failed with ```syslog-ng: exec format error```